The Executive Remuneration Review: Brazil

 Employees' remuneration will be subject to income tax with the exception only for payments with an indemnification nature, such as a reimbursement of expenses or payment for unused vacation.

-Income tax rate applicable to employees' remuneration are progressive and for this reason executives are usually taxed at the highest rate following the table below:
+Income tax rates applicable to employees' remuneration are progressive and for this reason executives are usually taxed at the highest rate following the table below:

 |Up to 1,903.98 reais||No tax|